 Bansko is known for its rich history and culture.
 For example, an accent of Bulgarian is also spoken in Bansko, which can make it difficult to communicate even if you speak a little Bulgarian.

 Walking through Bansko, you will immediately notice the traditional Bulgarian architecture.
 Many houses are old and built in typical Bulgarian style.
-This can make for great photos.
+This can make for insanely beautiful photos.

-There are also many restaurants and cafes all over the city.
-Mostly typical Bulgarian restaurants, which is called 'Mehana'.
+There are an awful lot of restaurants and cafes all over the region.
+Many of them are typical Bulgarian restaurants, which are called ‘Mehana’.
 These are the perfect places to discover and taste Bulgarian cuisine and culture.

-But you will also find Greek restaurants, for example.
+But you will also find Greek and Italian restaurants, for example.

 An example of a typical Bulgarian dish you can get in many restaurants in Bansko is kavarma.
 This is a kind of stew with meat, vegetables and herbs.